 HID LIGHTING SYSTEMS

-High Pressure Sodium (HPS) Luminaires have long been used by growers for a variety of leafy greens, including lettuces and herbs.
-HPS luminaires, because they direct heat onto the crop, are well suited to growers in Northern Climates, who rely on the heat to improve crop quality and to help offset heating costs.
-We have worked with growers such as Old Souls Farms in Saint Paris, Ohio, who use P.L.
-Light Systems’ NXT-LP luminaires with Alpha reflectors, to grow high quality greens year round.
+High-pressure sodium (HPS) luminaires have long been used by growers for a variety of leafy greens, including lettuces and herbs.
+Because they direct heat onto the crop, HPS grow lights are well suited to growers in Northern Climates who rely on the heat to improve crop quality and help offset heating costs.
+We have worked with growers, such as Old Souls Farms in Saint Paris, Ohio, who use P.L.
+Light Systems’ NXT-LP luminaires with Alpha reflectors to grow high-quality greens year-round.

-For growers looking to use HID luminaires we recommend either the NXT-LP, for low ceiling applications, or the NXT2.
-Either of these high efficiency luminaires are designed to achieve optimum light intensity, and evenly distribute the light across the surface of the crop―with fewer luminaires.
+For growers looking to use HID luminaires, we recommend either the NXT-LP for low-ceiling applications or the NXT2.
+Either of these high-efficiency grow lamps is designed to achieve optimum light intensity and evenly distribute the light across the surface of the crop―with fewer luminaires.

-For growers looking for a balanced, broad-spectrum HID luminaire, we recommend our high efficiency NXT-LP CMH 315W luminaire.
-Ceramic Metal Halide (CMH) luminaires emit a balanced and highly stable light spectrum, similar to natural sunlight, making them ideal in sole source growing applications.
-They also have a lower wattage (315W), than other HID luminaires―perfect for growing leafy greens in low ceiling or vertical growing environments, since they can be placed closer to the canopy, without burning the crop.
+For growers looking for a balanced, broad-spectrum HID, we recommend our high-efficiency NXT-LP CMH 315W luminaire.
+Ceramic Metal Halide (CMH) lamps emit a balanced and highly stable light spectrum, similar to natural sunlight, making them ideal for sole source growing applications.
+They also have a lower wattage (315W) than other HIDs.
+These are perfect for growing leafy greens in low-ceiling or vertical growing environments since they can be placed closer to the canopy without burning the crop.

 LED LUMINAIRES

-LED luminaires can be a great choice for many leafy green growers thanks to their high efficiency and ability to dissipate heat away from the crop.
-Other advantages of LEDs over traditional lighting, include PAR efficacy, ability to target specific wavelengths and control over light intensity (dimming).
+LED luminaires can be a great choice for many leafy green growers thanks to their high efficiency and ability to dissipate heat from the crop.
+Other advantages of LEDs over traditional lighting include PAR efficacy, ability to target specific wavelengths, and control over light intensity (dimming).

-What we recommend for greenhouse growers is the HortiLED Top 2.0, in the Red-White (Medium Blue) Spectrum, which is optimized for plant growth and photosynthesis.
-See how DeGoede Farms, a leafy greens grower in Oregon, has used the HortiLED Top to expand their business and supply year round greens for their region.
+We recommend the HortiLED Top 2.0 in the Red-White (Medium Blue) Spectrum to greenhouse growers.
+This choice is optimized for plant growth and photosynthesis.
+See how DeGoede Farms, a leafy greens grower in Oregon, has used the HortiLED Top to expand their business and supply year-round greens for their region.

 For indoor operations, we recommend using the HortiLED Top 2.0 Daylight spectrum, which has been optimized for plant growth in sole source lighting applications.
-For close canopy, or tightly-tiered vertical operations, the Vertimax would make a great choice since it is designed for vertical racking systems.
+For close canopy or tightly-tiered vertical operations, the Vertimax would make a great choice.

 HYBRID SYSTEMS

-There are many benefits and advantages to both LED and high intensity discharge (HID) technologies and one of the best ways to take advantage of them, can be to implement a hybrid lighting system.
+There are many benefits and advantages to both LED and high-intensity discharge (HID) technologies.
+One of the best ways to take advantage of them is by implementing a hybrid lighting system.
 A hybrid lighting system is where a growing facility installs both LED and HPS lighting (or even two different styles of lamps such as combining HPS and MH) in one grow space.
 In the case of an LED/HPS hybrid application, this combination can provide the ideal balance between diffuse light distribution and spectral efficiencies.
-It allows the flexibility to take advantage of the radiant heat from the HPS lighting, but also to extend the supplemental lighting period longer into the spring by using the LED lights only when outside temperatures and daylight hours increase.
-For more information check out our blog on hybrid lighting systems.
+It allows the flexibility to take advantage of the radiant heat from the HPS lighting while extending the supplemental lighting period into the spring by using the LED lights when outside temperatures and daylight hours increase.
+For more information, check out our blog on hybrid lighting systems.